 Some families decide to top up the learning with tutors, either online or in person.
 A growing number of tutor agencies that we review provide this service either throughout the online schooling journey or at critical points eg coming up to exam time.

-That said, we do have an expert on our consultancy team who regularly advises on all the options available and can provide guidance about the subtle, and not so subtle, differences to help match the right one to your child.
+That said, we have an expert on our consultancy team who regularly advises on all the online options available and can provide detailed guidance about the subtle, and not so subtle, differences to help match the right one to your child.

 - If the school provides live lessons, does the structure of the school day suit your time zone?
 And are the lessons recorded if you miss them?
 Are students expected to have mics and cameras on at all times?

 - Do you have to sign up to a full-time learning package (as you would in a physical school) or can you pick and choose the subjects you want?

 - What kind of training and experience do the teachers have – not just in their subjects, but of online learning which requires a different type of teaching?

 - How does the online school manage things like science experiments and art?